KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 **A kickstart for your PBMM Cloud!**

-**_NOTICE_**: _This is a work in progress and no waranty or guarantee is provided or implied.
-You will need to complete additional tasks in order to completely satisfy PBMM requirements and security controls._
+**_NOTICE_**: _This is a work in progress and no warranty or guarantee is provided or implied.
+You will need to complete additional tasks (configure monitoring, Active Directory, MFA, etc...) in order to completely satisfy PBMM requirements and security controls._

 _More complete documentation is "COMING SOON"!_